Battle of Morval: 28–30 September

-The 56th (1/1st London) Division was relieved by the 20th and 6th divisions as the Morval area was handed over to the French Sixth Army.
+The 56th (1/1st London) Division was relieved by the 20th (Light) Division and 6th Division as the Morval area was handed over to the French Sixth Army.
 A XV Corps attack by the New Zealand Division was cancelled, because the un-captured part of Gird Trench was found to overlook the objective at Goose Alley.
 The junction of both Gird trenches and Goose Alley were found to be in a dip, which had not been seen on aerial photographs or marked on maps.
 The Germans were on the north and west slopes and the New Zealanders had reached the south and part of the western edges, which gave a commanding view of the German positions, making another attack redundant.
-The 41st Division relieved the 55th (West Lancashire) Division, III Corps consolidated and the left of the 23rd Division advanced with the Canadians of the Reserve Army; an attempt on Destremont Farm failed against a vigorous German defence using many machine-guns and bombs.
-The 6th and Guards divisions of XIV Corps, occupied empty German trenches 200–250 yd beyond Lesbœufs.
+The 41st Division relieved the 55th (West Lancashire) Division, III Corps consolidated and the left of the 23rd Division advanced with the Canadians of the Reserve Army; an attempt on Destremont Farm failed against a vigorous German defence, using many machine-guns and bombs.
+The 6th Division and the Guards Division of XIV Corps, occupied empty German trenches 200–250 yd beyond Lesbœufs.

 An attempt by a company to close a 200 yd gap north of the Lesbœufs–Le Transloy road, was stopped by more massed German machine-gun fire, before the Guards Division was relieved by the reserve brigade of the 56th (1/1st London) Division on the night of 30 September.
 In the III Corps area, on the northern flank of the Fourth Army, the 23rd Division attacked Destremont Farm at 5:30 a.m. then linked with the 3rd Canadian Division on the army boundary.
 The 141st Brigade from the 47th (1/2nd London) Division relieved the 1st Division on the night of 28/29 September and pressed the Germans back beyond the Flers Switch Line at the second attempt.
 The New Zealand Division advanced 350 yd on the right, also in preparation for the attack on Eaucourt l'Abbaye intended for 1 October.
 A German army order was found by New Zealand troops in the Gird Trenches (Gallwitz Riegel), which gave away the positions of German reserves in the area.